krancour/brignext/PROPOSAL.md

 Brigade was designed to be as lightweight and "cloud native" as possible, shunning third-party dependencies and relying solely on Kubernetes wherever practical.
-To be sure, this was not without merit.
+To be sure, this approach had its merits.
 By leveraging Kubernetes `Secret` resources as a sort of makeshift document store and message bus, Brigade's developers were spared from integrating with third-party alternatives.
 Meanwhile, Brigade operators were spared from deploying and managing such